 - Can supporting documents be sent to the admissions office if an applicant wishes to highlight a particular artistic talent such as theater, music, dance or another art form?
 Are these documents used in the application review?

-- Do all majors have the chance to have internships and are they are common part of the educational experience?
+- Do all majors have the chance to have internships and are they a common part of the educational experience?

 - Is there support to help students find an internship?